-Parameter Value Meaning <mode></mode> stored in the It specifies whether or not to activate the DR feature per PFAL command.
-This setting is stored in the configuration parameter "DEVICE.GPS.CFG" and will be used after new system boot process. enable Activates the use of Dead Reckoning function in the FOX3-30 model.
-Deactivates the use of Dead Reckoning function in the FOX3-3G-DR model.
+Parameter Value Meaning <mode></mode> It specifies whether or not to activate the DR feature per PFAL command.
+This setting is stored in the configuration parameter "DEVICE.GPS.CFG" and will be used after new system boot process. enable Activates the use of Dead Reckoning function in the FOX3-3G-DR model. disable Deactivates the use of Dead Reckoning function in the FOX3-3G-DR model.